 Your friend posted photos of his brand new car.
 Your high school buddy finally landed his dream job.
 Your college roommate celebrated her company’s first anniversary.
 Hooray!

 Ah, she finally got married to a wealthy man.
 A street vendor was so lucky a rich family helped her.
 Your former officemate is now earning a lot of money through a get-rich-quick scheme discovered by so-called Internet marketing gurus.
 Ugh.
 And they’re not scams?

 They’re eating at the best restaurant in town.
 Having fun in a white sand beach.
 Using the coolest technology.
 Living the dream life you wanted for you and your family.

 All these things imprint directly to our minds.
 And then we try to live up to that standard.

 Everybody then wants to own a new car and a house and the newest smartphone.
 Everybody wants to start a business and have the financial freedom and travel around the world and take a lot of photos.

-Every woman then wants to have that skinny body and become a fitness icon.
+Every woman wants to have that skinny body and become a fitness icon.
 Everybody wants to dress that trendy outfit and become a fashion model in their own way.

 All these images distort the true meaning of life.
 And it’s one of the reasons we’re discontent despite all the things we have.